bertw2002/Terminal-Minesweeper/README.md

 # 07.01.2019
 Albert: Today, I decided to make the horizontal locators letters instead of numbers because they are too clunky and made the change.
 Also, I tweaked the board constructor so that capitals don't matter making life easier for the player.

+Julian: Today, I updated the constructors for Board and Minesweeper, worked on user inputs for starting the game using args[] in MineSweeper's main method, and started writing the makeMove() method for MineSweeper which processes the user's moves